glebremniov/sgcrm/README.md

 # sgcrm
-A full-stack web application for clients management
+A full-stack web application for clients management.